ktrama/jekyll-now/_posts/2018-03-30-DravImproveTree.md

 Performing inference with sound change information improves both the quality of the tree by 20% in terms of GQD.
 Qualitatively, except for a single group of languages, the tree shows the North Dravidian split clearly and also shows South-Dravidian I and II together and also Central group (without Kolami) as a separate group.
 The hallmark of the tree is that it agrees largely in many aspects with both Krishnamurti and Glottolog.
 Moreover, the branches are present in more than 50% of the 7500 trees inferred in both the runs.

-Moreover, the inference also lowers the upper boundary of the HPD interval of the root age.
+Moreover, the inference also lowers the upper boundary of the HPD interval of the root age and places the median root age at 3700 years.

 ## Quality of the inferred trees